HHS/TANF-app/docs/team-charter/our-workflow.md

   - Acceptance criteria is met or a note is added in GitHub if AC is not being to be met and why
   - Issue contains links to documents or environments necessary to review the work
   - If dev issue, create a PR for the issue using the PR template
+  - See docs/team-charter/reviewing-work.md
 - If all this is in place, the assignee should move the card to “Raft Review” column/pipeline and ping the appropriate reviewer/s.

 ## The issue is reviewed by Raft